Animations & Cartoons

 Can electric fish give you an electric shock?

 Animation 1: Pulses EODs are brief all-or-none events of the order of 1 ms or a few milliseconds separated by much longer intervals (orange graphic in the bottom).
 Heard in a speaker (turn speakers on!), a buzzing sound or single clicks at very low discharge rates are heard.
-As for example, in species of banded bluntnose electric knifefishes (genus Steatogenys).
+For example, in species of banded bluntnose electric knifefishes (genus Steatogenys).

 Fed in a speaker, electric eel pulse EODs are single clicks that can be slow (eel resting or swimming slowly) or fast (eel swimming fast) depending on the fish's activity